 CookieYes lets you customize the column labels of your cookie audit table.
 This is how you can do it:

-Step 3: Go to the Audit Table tab > Change the label names according to your preference > Click Save Changes to save all your settings.
+Step 3: Change the label names according to your preference > Click Publish Changes to save all your settings.

-- If you want to add further customization to your cookie audit table, you can include it inside the CSS tab under the Content and Color menu.
+• If you want to add further customization to your cookie audit table, you can include it inside the Custom CSS tab under the Add your Custom CSS here field.

 Note

-Upgrade to CookieYes Premium plan (either Basic or Pro) to use the custom CSS feature.
+Upgrade to CookieYes Premium plan (Basic, Pro, or Ultimate) to use the custom CSS feature.

 Now, reload your website to see the changes you have made.